lilhuang/lilhuang.github.io/_pages/sketchbook.md

 permalink: /sketchbook/
 ---

 Cafe sketches, airport sketches, slice-of-life.
-Mostly just trying to capture it all while I still can.
+Trying to capture all the small joys and quirks found in the everyday.

 <div class="slideshow" id="sketchbook">
 <!-- Thumbnail Gallery -->